sujalarora19/AI_Generated_Text_Detection/README.md

 - The model will automatically save the predictions in submission.csv.

 ## Data
 - The dataset consists of texts labeled as either AI-generated or human-written.
-The dataset used for training and testing is assumed to be in the data/ directory.
+The dataset used for training and testing is assumed to be in the data directory.
 Update the paths in the code if your dataset is located elsewhere.

 ## How It Works
 - **Data Preparation**: Text data is read, preprocessed, and tokenized.